 In Carle Place, New York, I spoke with one of the staff members running the event about her opinion on the turnout, specifically in terms of the age demographics.
 I myself had been curious to see if I would be surrounded by 25+-year-olds or if J.K.
 Rowling’s magic had trickled down to the next generation of Potter fans.
 Would I be in a mix of preteens, excited to have an opportunity to attend a Potter book premiere?
 But for her, everything was as she expected, explaining that the store anticipated mass numbers of younger children and adults, and they planned well for their audience.
-A maze based off of the Triwizard Tournament, including a makeshift Voldemort, a live game of wizard chess, and trivia covered the two-story building to keep fans entertained until midnight.
+A maze based on the Triwizard Tournament, including a makeshift Voldemort, a live game of wizard chess, and trivia covered the two-story building to keep fans entertained until midnight.
 I later asked the same staffer if she had worked a midnight release before, and her tale touched my heart.
 Growing up in a strict religious community, there were no midnight releases for any of the Potter series, so she and a few friends traveled to another town to experience what they believed may be the last night of book magic.

-Perhaps the most wonderful aspect of the evening was the aura of surprise because we were all back in a bookstore waiting for a story about a boy wizard with a scar on his forehead, The cleverness of the script being released at midnight on July 31 cannot be ignored.
+Perhaps the most wonderful aspect of the evening was the aura of a surprise because we were all back in a bookstore waiting for a story about a boy wizard with a scar on his forehead, The cleverness of the script being released at midnight on July 31 cannot be ignored.
 While a countdown to zero was absent in both spots, at the stroke of midnight, the patrons of Carle Place began singing “Happy Birthday” to the man and woman of the hour, Harry Potter and J.K.
 Rowling.
 I can still feel the heart palpitations from the cashier handing my copy over to me.
 It felt familiar, it felt old, and it felt just like home.

 Opinions on Cursed Child may range, but that night was truly something special as fans were able to enjoy the moment of uncertainty and wonder, just as they did nine years ago.
-My own sister attended this event with me, her first ever because she was too young for the final Potter book releases, and at the end of the night, she asked if she could come with me to more.
+My own sister attended this event with me, her first-ever because she was too young for the final Potter book releases, and at the end of the night, she asked if she could come with me to more.
 It was truly heartbreaking and heartwarming to know that there would be no more (for now).
 However, it gave me faith that Potter will continue to generate new readers and fans.

 Much has changed in the past nine years, but so much has remained the same.
-Harry Potter fans will always turn out to celebrate the book series that has meant so much to them over the years, people will willingly wait for hours in a bookstore for some pages and a binding, and new readers will continue to become enthralled with the boy wizard and his magical adventures.
+Harry Potter fans will always turn out to celebrate the book series that has meant so much to them over the years, people will willingly wait for hours in a bookstore for some pages and binding, and new readers will continue to become enthralled with the boy wizard and his magical adventures.